-Origin, insertion, innervation and function of the coracobrachialis muscle.
+Origin, insertion, innervation and functions of the coracobrachialis muscle.

 Hey everyone!
 This is Matt from Kenhub, and in this tutorial, we will discuss the origin, insertion, innervations, and function of the coracobrachialis, which is a long, slender muscle of the shoulder joint.

-The coracobrachialis gets its name from its origin, the coracoids process of the scapula, where its tendon is partly blended with the short head of the biceps.
+The coracobrachialis gets its name from its origin, the coracoid process of the scapula, where its tendon is partly blended with the short head of the biceps.

 The insertion of this muscle occurs at the medial surface of the humeral shaft which is between the brachial muscle and the medial head of the triceps.
 Both the coracobrachialis and the humerus form the lateral border of the axilla where it is the easiest to palpate the muscle.